-- (1) A license shall not be transferred by assignment or otherwise to other persons or locations.
+(1) A license shall not be transferred by assignment or otherwise to other persons or locations.
 Unless the licensed producer applies for and receives an amended license, the license shall be void and returned to the department when any one of the following situations occurs:

-- (a) ownership of the facility changes;
+- ownership of the facility changes; (a)

 - (b) location change;

 - (c) change in licensed producer;

 - (d) the discontinuance of operation; or

-- (e) the removal of all medical cannabis from the facility by lawful state authority.
+- the removal of all medical cannabis from the facility by lawful state authority. (e)

 - (2) Transactions, which do not constitute a change of ownership, include the following:

-- (a) when applicable, changes in the membership of a corporate board of directors or board of trustees; and - (b) two or more corporations merge and the originally licensed corporation survives.
+(a) when applicable, changes in the membership of a corporate board of directors or board of trustees; and survives.